This post is also available on:

 Besides this service, you can also buy Lightning liquidity.

-Here you copy the address from the Yalls Node and establish a connection via Add Peer using Ride the Lightning:
+Here you copy the address from the Yalls Node and establish a connection via Add Peer using Ride the Lightning.
+You don’t need to open a channel, just connect to the Yalls peer so that the Yalls peer knows your Lightning Node.

 After that you go back to the Yalls page.
 Reload the page completely and scroll in the field “What’s your node public key” to the place where your own public key is located.